BobFnord/awesomeJS/README.txt

-This is my cerimonious welcome to GitHub, and new perspective as a software developer.
+This is my ceremonious welcome to GitHub, and new perspective as a software developer.
 Madness.